Tips from a Dulles car service driver on getting through customs easy like pie. (Tip 1: Don’t bring pie.)

 • Pack everything you’re bringing into the country in one bag.

 Your Dulles customs officer might want proof of ownership of all your valuables, like your laptop, cell phone, and jewelry.
-If you register these things with the US customs agency before you leave the country, customs will know they belong to you when you come back.
+Register these items with the US customs agency before you leave the country.
+Customs at Dulles Airport will recognize them as yours when you return.

-And then–whatever you might think of security procedures–just do what the nice people tell you to.
+Whatever you might think of security procedures, just follow the instructions given..
 Cooperate.
 Do not ask questions.
 (And don’t laugh at their serious expressions or their haircuts.
 Trust me–that does not go over well.)